pauldardis/milestone4/README.md

 ## Table of Contents

  * List item
- *	Fuctionality of the Project
+ * Functionality of the Project
  *	User Experience
 	 *	User Stories
 	 *	Design